Using OpenAI-compatible API calls via the LLM Mesh#

 Set up the OpenAI client by pointing to its LLM Mesh configuration.
 You will need several pieces of information for access and authentication:

-• An API key for DSS
+• An API key for Dataiku

 • The LLM ID